 2. Saint John the Baptist

 This canvas shows John the Baptist, the precursor of Jesus, pointing to the custodia on the altar with his right hand, indicating the presence of Christ.
 He is represented as semi-naked, emaciated, and ascetic.
-Only dressed with camel skin and holding a staff with a cross in his left hand.
+Only dressed in camel skin and holding a staff with a cross in his left hand.

 Compared to the other figures in the altarpiece, his naturalism and body posture announce the later stages of El Greco’s work.